Ayden Heaven

 Ayden Edford Heaven (born 22 September 2006) is an English professional footballer who plays as a centre-back for Premier League club Manchester United.

+Heaven played in the youth academies of West Ham United and Arsenal.
+He made one first-team appearance for Arsenal before joining Manchester United in February 2025.
+Heaven has played youth international football for England up to under-20 level.

 Club career

 Arsenal

 Heaven joined the academy at West Ham United when he was eight years old, where he stayed for four years.
-After a trial with Chelsea, he joined the academy system at Arsenal, the club he had supported since childhood.
+After a trial with Chelsea, he joined the academy system at Arsenal at the age of 13 in 2019, the club he had supported since childhood.
 He signed a scholarship contract with Arsenal in the summer of 2023.
-He trained with the Arsenal first team squad on occasion during the 2023–24 season.
+He trained with the Arsenal first-team squad on occasion during the 2023–24 season.

-Heaven was heavily involved with Arsenal first team training during the 2024 summer pre-season, and was one of three youngsters, along with Myles Lewis-Skelly and Ethan Nwaneri, individually praised by manager Mikel Arteta in August 2024.
-The following month he was included amongst the match-day substitutes for the North London derby against Tottenham Hotspur in the Premier League.
-He made his Arsenal debut on 30 October 2024, away at Preston North End in EFL Cup helping Arsenal win 3–0.
+Heaven was heavily involved with Arsenal first-team training during the 2024 summer pre-season, and was one of three youngsters, along with Myles Lewis-Skelly and Ethan Nwaneri, individually praised by manager Mikel Arteta in August 2024.
+The following month, he was included amongst the match-day substitutes for the North London derby against Tottenham Hotspur in the Premier League.
+He made his Arsenal debut on 30 October 2024, away at Preston North End in the EFL Cup, helping Arsenal win 3–0.

 Manchester United

 On 1 February 2025, Heaven joined Manchester United for an undisclosed fee, signing a four-and-a-half-year contract with an option for an extra year.
 He made his first-team debut coming on as a substitute against Fulham in the 2024–25 FA Cup fifth round.
-On 9 March in the Premier League, he debuted for Manchester United against Arsenal.
+On 9 March, in the Premier League, he debuted for Manchester United against Arsenal.
 He came on as a second-half substitute, replacing Leny Yoro.
-He made his first start for Manchester United on 13 March 2025 in the Europa League round of 16 match against Real Sociedad.
+He made his first start for Manchester United on 13 March 2025, in the Europa League round of 16 match against Real Sociedad.

 On 16 March 2025, he made his first Premier League start in an away match against Leicester City.
-On 25 October 2025, Heaven assisted his first goal in professional football, playing a pass to Bryan Mbeumo, who scored the final goal in a 4-2 victory against Brighton & Hove Albion, sealing United’s third consecutive win in the league.
+He suffered an ankle injury after colliding with the goalpost and was out for two months.
+He was substituted briefly during United's 1-0 loss at Stamford Bridge to Chelsea.
+On 25 October 2025, Heaven assisted his first goal in professional football, playing a pass to Bryan Mbeumo, who scored the final goal in a 4–2 victory against Brighton & Hove Albion, sealing United's third consecutive win in the league.
+He won his first Premier League Player of the Match award on 26 December 2025, helping the club keep a clean sheet in a 1–0 win over Newcastle United.
+On 18 April 2026, Heaven made his first start under Michael Carrick, keeping a clean sheet in a 1–0 win over Chelsea.